 There is much on all our minds as we prepare for Christmas this year that is not pleasant.
-Mass murders hurricanes, earthquakes, political instability, the tragic plight of millions of refugees around the world, and our own personal tragedies of lost loved ones, friends or relatives with terminal illnesses, and other losses mean that our hearts are grieving.
+The mass murders this last week in Paris, Beirut and Bagdad, the tragic plight of millions of refugees around the world, and our own personal tragedies of lost loved ones, friends or relatives with terminal illnesses, and other losses mean that our hearts are grieving.

 Acknowledging our pain through song, ritual and liturgy can be a helpful way to deal with loss and pain during the Christmas season.
 Increasingly churches are recognizing this and facilitating grieving through Blue Christmas services.

 Last year I posted this resource list for those that are looking for appropriate songs, and liturgies.
 Katie Kennington Steer later wrote this beautiful poem/post as part of her personal grieving.
 This year I thought I would focus on creative activities that might enhance the experience and enable you and your congregation to process their own grief.
 They could be used to create prayer stations for the service or alone as a single focus.

 An empty chair is a powerful symbol of loss and can really facilitate our grieving.
 Creating a prayer station composed only of empty chairs or having empty chairs at the front of the sanctuary are both simple but powerful worship tools.
 If you have a small group of participants you might like to suggest each person grabs one of the empty chairs and sits it next to them at one point in the service.
 The image above is from a memorial service Peter Majendie constructed following the Christchurch earthquake of 2011 – heart rending and effective.